TabithaChelagat/Cyclist_Bike_Share_SQL_Project/README.md

 ![230164889-1c7943d2-7ada-411b-adc7-a043eb480ba1](https://github.com/tabby1307/Cyclist_Bike_Share_Project/assets/112205355/2591583a-4e94-4507-ba03-cd43379699e3)

-Summary of findings:
+*Summary of findings*

-The average ride length varies throughout the day, with casual riders generally taking longer trips compared to members during all hours.
+- The average ride length varies throughout the day, with casual riders generally taking longer trips compared to members during all hours.
 Additionally, there are fluctuations in average ride lengths across different months, with longer rides observed during warmer months.

-The length of the average journey for members doesn't change throughout the year, week, or day.
+- The length of the average journey for members doesn't change throughout the year, week, or day.
 However, there are variations in how long casual riders cycle

 Overall, casual riders tend to have longer average ride lengths compared to members, regardless of the time of day or month.

+***4. Starting and ending locations***

 To further understand the differences between casual and member riders, the locations of starting and ending stations can be analyzed.
 Stations with the most trips are considered using filters to draw out the following conclusions.

-Starting station locations
+*- Starting station locations*

 ```
 Select start_station_name, member_casual,COUNT(ride_id) as total_rides